 The school on the hill

 Edopia is a community.
 It is not a preparation for the real world.
 It is the real world.
-A place where laughter, choice, passion, conflict, and failure is real.
-This community takes a futuristic, holistic and child-driven approach to learning.
+A place where laughter, choice, passion, conflict, and failure are real.
+This community takes a futuristic, holistic, and child-driven approach to learning.

 Edopia is not a school.
 It is a community of learners and burgeoning ideas.
-A space where learning is not confined by the parameters of a space, age and discipline.
+A space where learning is not confined by the parameters of space, age, and discipline.

-Since its commencement, Edopia has been training its lead team in courses designed by Harvard's Project Zero and the Reggio Emillia Approach The team also works in close consultation with alternative learning organisations from the UK and Spain.
+Since its commencement, Edopia has been training its leadership team in courses designed by Harvard's Project Zero and the Reggio Emillia Approach The team also works in close consultation with alternative learning organizations from the UK and Spain.
 It is the home to more than a hundred and twenty families, providing its community members with a diverse learning experience in the heart of Islamabad.